aleksati/kd-audio-fx/README.md

 python starter.py [options ...]
 ```

-Avaliable options:
+All avaliable options (some apply only to students or teachers):
 * --datasets (array of str) - The names of the datasets to use, for example "--datatsets drdrive ht1". (default="drdrive")
 * --model_save_dir (str) - Folder directory in which to store the model and all other results (loss). (default ="./src/models")
 * --data_dir (str) - Folder directory in which the datasets are stored (default="./src/datasets")
 * --epochs (int) - Number of training epochs. (defaut=60)
 * --parameter_number (int) - Number of conditioning parameters (default=0)
 * --batch_size (int) - The size of each batch (default=8)
 * --hidden_layer_sizes (array of int) = The hidden layer size (amount of units) of the LSTM network.
-To train multiple networks with different hidden layer sizes, simply select more than one value. for instance, "--hidden_layer_size 8 16 32" will train three seperate networks, each with different units.
-Only for students (default=[8])
+To train multiple networks with different hidden layer sizes, simply select more than one value. for instance, "--hidden_layer_size 8 16 32" will train three seperate networks, each with different units. (default=[8])
 * --mini_batch_size (int) - The mini batch size (default=2048)
 * --learning_rate (float) - the initial learning rate (default=3e-4)
 * --only_inference (bool) - When True, skips training and runs only inference on the pre-model.
 When False, runs training and inference on the trained model. (default=False)